The Meaning of Namaste

 Okay, enough grammatical digression, let’s go to the definition.

-The Significance of Namaste
+The Gesture of Namaste

 Side note: namaste is not only used in yoga, but in other social contexts as well.
 For now though, I’ll focus on its meaning in yoga, and to me.

-Now, to the practicality of it, do you say it?
-Or do you do it?
 I asked this very question to my teacher Kathryn Payne one night after apprenticing with her.
 After deconstructing and reconstructing the word itself, she said, “Whether you do it or say it or don’t say it, the meaning is an experience from within.”

 “Many of our boys don’t have any respect for life, that’s why it’s so easy to kill… We have not been taught to respect each other… And maybe that’s why we have been mistreating each other for much too long.” -Pastor Eddie D. Smith Sr. on The Meaning of Namaste